Omikhleia/markdown.sile/README.md

 - Vít Novotný, for the good work on lunamark, and the impressive [witiko/markdown](https://github.com/Witiko/markdown) package for (La)TeX - a great source of inspiration and a goal of excellence.
-- Caleb Maclennan, for his early work on a Pandoc-to-SILE converter which, though on different grounds, indirectly gave me the idea of the "pandocast" alternative approach.
+- Caleb Maclennan, for his early work on a Pandoc-to-SILE converter which, though on different grounds, indirectly gave me the idea of the “pandocast” alternative approach.